 Expect this selection to keep growing!

-Welcome to 2021.
+Welcome to the future!
 The question is no longer ‘where to find dairy-free ice-cream’ but rather ‘which dairy-free ice cream to try first’.
 What a time to be alive!

 There is one simple reason for this ever-expanding range of dairy-free choices: consumer demand.
 As long as people keep asking for (and loving) the dairy-free options on offer, these keen companies will continue to add more plant-based products to the supermarket shelves, and they’ll have to replace some dairy products to do so.
 One can envision a world, in the not-too-distant future, where plant-based ice creams are the norm – and those old-school cow-derived pints have been relegated to a little sliver of the freezer section.